 Save 10% when buying directly from the manufacturer with code:

-Valid only on bachgold-outdoor.com
+Valid only at bachgold-outdoor.com

 Sawyer Mini PointONE

-Extremely long-lasting, ultralight, for pros & preppers
+Extremely durable, ultra-lightweight, for professionals & preppers

-✔ 378,000 liter filter capacity
+✔ 378,000-litre filter capacity

-✔ Only 57 grams
+✔ Weighs just 57 grams

-✔ Highest filter performance in test
+✔ Highest filtration performance in the test

 ✔ Compatible with standard PET bottles

-❌ Cons
+❌ Disadvantages

 ✗ No bottle included